sherobbedmyboots/malkoo/Incident Response.md

 - Constantly train and assess the workforce on protecting the enterprise, test quarterly and track improvements and deficiencies
 - Provide users with policy, procedures, training and convenient reporting and response capabilities such as phone, email, or website
-- Harden the technical environment with configuration and vulnerability management and automated countermeasures such as firewalls, AV, DLP, and white-listing
+- Harden the technical environment with configuration and vulnerability management and automated countermeasures such as firewalls, AV, DLP, and allow-listing
 - Develop and improve SOC and IRT capabilities by implementing a proactive, mission-focused program aligned with business requirements
 - Test enterprise security posture using the same tools, techniques, and procedures (TTPs) as current, advanced attackers
 - Funding and resources to perform extended investigations to allow continued IR work throughout sustained response